 This is a very old picture and sorry it is so small.
 It was taken around the year 2000.

-All the wood was removed and having so much more sunshine on my front garden was a growing paradise.
-To get rid of the rest of the grass easily I started in the Fall. (here is why I started this post series now)
+All the wood was removed and having so much more sunshine in my front garden was a growing paradise.

 To make gathering leaves easier I use a leaf blower that also reverses to vacuum and shred leaves.
 The leaf blower makes the job go so much faster and is worth its weight in gold.